 - The roads from Santa Cruz to Turrialba (last 5km currently closed due to eruptions) or Irazú volcanoes

 - The 50 meters through the sand across the river mouth at the south end of Playa Conchal.
 This is technically public access but in addition to being very soft and easy to sink into it’s frequently blockaded by the Conchal Resort.

 - Rancho La Pavona landing for boats to Tortuguero.
-Even in the rainy season 4WD wouldn’t typically be necessary but the suspension of an SUV can help smooth out some of the jolting and jarring on the long rough rocky road.
+Even in the rainy season 4WD would not be required most of the time but the suspension of an SUV is definitely nice to smooth out some of the jolting and jarring on the long rough rocky road.

 Of course there are thousands of kilometers of other dirt, mud and rock strewn tracks to challenge even the stoutest 4WD but the ones listed above cover the better known tourist destinations.

-The most popular destinations like Arenal, Manuel Antonio, Tamarindo, Jacó, Dominical, Uvita, Puerto Viejo and many others are conspicuously absent because they are on paved roads and easily reached by any car.
+The most popular destinations like Arenal, Manuel Antonio, Tamarindo, Jacó, Dominical, Uvita, Puerto Viejo and many others are conspicuously absent from the list because they are on paved roads and easily reached by any car.

 Reasons You Should Rent an SUV for Costa Rica

 Safety in Size

 We rent big diesel Toyota Prados (Land Cruiser) and Fortuners (4Runner) because Costa Rica’s roads and drivers are dangerous.